 The sentiments of small businesses are an important lens through which to view the recovery, and the Census Small Business Pulse survey provides a high-frequency way to gauge the current climate for these businesses.
-For example, in a survey taken between March 29th and April 4th, respondents were asked if their business had made any changes to their proposed capital spending since March 2020; the survey found that 45 percent of businesses either decreased, canceled, or postponed capital expenditures over the last year.
-These results are indicative of an economy that still has an upward climb to recover lost economic potential due to the pandemic recession.
+For example, in a survey taken between March 29th and April 4th of 2021, respondents were asked if their business had made any changes to their proposed capital spending since March 2020; the survey found that 45 percent of businesses either decreased, canceled, or postponed capital expenditures over the last year.
+These results were indicative of an economy that still had an upward climb to recover lost economic potential due to the pandemic recession.

 Looking toward the future, the Small Business Pulse survey also asked respondents how much time they think will pass before they return to a normal level of operations.
-A plurality of respondents (37%) answered that it will take more than 6 months for conditions to normalize.
-The results of this question are consistent with those of another survey question in which more than half of respondents whose business typically involves travel do not plan to do so over the next six months.
-This makes funding for vaccination efforts embedded in recent stimulus packages all the more important, as reduced spending and travel will hold back the speed at which businesses can rehire workers.
+A plurality of respondents (37%) in March answered that it will take more than 6 months for conditions to normalize.
+The results of this question are consistent with those of another survey question from March in which more than half of respondents whose business typically involves travel did not plan to do so over the next six months.
+As of June, however, only 32 percent now believe the economy will take more than 6 months to return to normal, and more firms now report plans to increase travel in the next six months.
+This suggests that it was not just consumers who were responding to increased rates of vaccination, but businesses as well.